 How to Clean Mushrooms

 Is there an easy way to clean mushrooms?
-Yes, there is and it’s very straight forward and does not involve a brush!
+Yes, there is, and it’s very straight forward and does not involve a brush!

-And what is the alternative?
+Mushrooms are like little sponges, which is why many cooks avoid soaking them in water.
+The rationale is that the mushrooms might absorb too much moisture and may get soggy or mushy (now you know where the word mushy comes from).
+But what is the alternative?
 Using a brush or a damp paper towel?
 That’s a lot of work and it may not get them as clean as you want.

 Timing of Cleaning Mushrooms